Afsinoz/prox-wavelet/README.md

 # prox-wavelet
 Non-smooth optimization methods for image denoising by using wavelet transform.
+# Statement of the Problem.
+$y = Hx + \varepsilon$